So You Kissed a Girl and Liked It

 you might just be bisexual

-My butt is hovering just inches above the white porcelain toilet seat as I prepare to pull up my pants when from the other side of the bathroom door I hear someone seeth, “What are all of these women who are obviously not lesbians doing here anyway?”
+My butt is hovering just inches above the white porcelain toilet seat as I prepare to pull up my pants, when from the other side of the bathroom door I hear someone seethe, “What are all of these women who are obviously not lesbians doing here anyway?”.
+I am bisexual.

 I’ve identified as bisexual for most of my adolescent to adult life.
 When I was young, I had no words to describe my sexuality.
 At the time you were either gay or heterosexual, there was just nothing in between.
+Bisexuality wasn’t yet embraced by either camp.
 And being gay was a big fucking deal!
 Coming out stories were rare and always filled with experiences of rejection and sometimes violence.
+But now we know, women’s sexuality is more complex.
+Less black and white.

 As I moved into my early adult years in college (ah the 90’s), bisexuality began to gain some recognition.
 The second I heard the term, I knew that that was exactly what I was.
-Thanks to Ani DiFranco I soon found my mentor and a million bisexual anthems, and I began to open up to friends about my interest in both boys and girls.
+Thanks to Ani DiFranco I soon found my mentor and a million bisexual anthems, and I began to open up to friends about my interest in both boys and girls and the concept of bisexuality.
 My experience with girls was fairly limited, but I had no doubt about what and who I liked.

-As difficult as that all was, what I struggled with the most, was feeling out of place in the gay community.
+As difficult as that all was, what I struggled with the most was feeling out of place in the gay community as a bisexual woman.
 Meeting potential boyfriends was far easier than meeting potential girlfriends, so I often was coupled with a heterosexual man making me also “appear” heterosexual to most people.
 Even when I wasn’t coupled with a man, most of my friends in the gay community knew I had been, and I just never quite fit in.
 There was always this unspoken feeling of being “not gay enough.”

 Fast forward 15 years.
-I’ve moved to Portland, Oregon where I’m surrounded by amazing, beautiful LGBTQ communities.
+I’ve moved to Portland, Oregon where I’m surrounded by amazing, beautiful LGBTQ communities and a growing acceptance of bisexuality.
 I searched for fellow bisexual women and could not find them, so I created a meetup and a FB group and enjoyed a real “If you build it, they will come” experience.

-I’ve got a good group of friends who are all bisexual women living in different relationship arrangments.
+I’ve got a good group of friends who are all bisexual women, living in different relationship arrangements, and open to exploring women’s sexuality and its complexities.
 We get together to talk about our experiences and be seen for who we are, and we adventure out together in hopes of being more visible and accepted in the queer world.

 This all brings me to being frozen, with my bare ass mid-air.

 Being bisexual is not easy.
 I’m still navigating it and what it means ladies.
-Bicurious women reach out to me all of the time asking for tips on how to explore their own sexuality…and man…it’s so hard to give them a clear answer as I am still on my own journey.
+Bi-curious women reach out to me all of the time asking for tips on how to explore their own bisexuality…and man…it’s so hard to give them a clear answer as I am still on my own journey and just starting to explore what we know about women’s sexuality.

 Here is the good news: none of us have to do it alone.
-I reached out to my awesome PDX Bisexual Women’s Group, and my partner-in-crime Kelli Davis reached out to her network of women; and we gathered all of the thoughts, advice, and tips that we could to share.
+I reached out to my awesome PDX Bisexual Women’s Group and gathered all of the thoughts, advice, and tips that we could to share.

-If you are questioning your sexuality and think you may be bisexual, then read on for some of the best advice I’ve found anywhere on the net, in books, or while scrolling through articles.
+If you are questioning your sexuality, considering bisexuality, or think you may be bisexual, then read on for some of the best advice I’ve found anywhere on the net, in books, or while scrolling through articles.

-Note: Please note, there are other names/labels for those who identify as something other than gay or heterosexual.
+Note: Please note, there are other names/labels for those who identify as something other than gay, heterosexual or bisexual.
 For the sake of simplicity and staying authentic to my experience, I’m using, “Bisexual” in this article.

 15 Tips for women exploring bisexuality